rocicorp/diff-server/README.md

 replaced with just the node that did the merge.

 Note that it is also possible to tweak the consensus rules.
 You can decide that consensus is achieved when only a majority of peers have acked the write.
-To do that just change the ordering rule of transactions to sort "acked" transactions before others.
+To do that just change the ordering rule of transactions to sort such finalized transactions before others at the same branch point.

+This might be useful in cases where nodes are client devices which can go offline for long/indefinite periods.

 # Other ideas